A Bill to confer on patients a right to choose where to receive palliative care; and for connected purposes.

 14 October 2009

-The bill would give patients the right to choose where they receive palliative care (hospital, hospice, or at home).
-NHS bodies would have to take reasonable steps to meet those requests.
-It would also set minimum standards for palliative care through regulations, defining palliative care as care aimed at improving quality of life for people with a terminal illness.
+The Palliative Care Bill would give patients the right to choose where they receive palliative care, such as in a hospital or specialist hospital, in a hospice, or at home.
+It would require NHS bodies to take all reasonable steps to fulfil those requests and would set out standards for care through regulations, with palliative care defined as care aimed at improving quality of life for people with a terminal illness.

 Generated 21 February 2026